-Application for a License to Conduct a Temporary: (check only one) Instruction:

-1. Complete the applicable section.
-(Make any corrections if necessary.)

-2. Sign and date the application.

-- 3. Make a check or money order payable to: Marion Public Health - 4.
-Return check and signed application to: Marion Public Health

-181 S. Main St

-Marion, OH 43302

-Before the license application can be processed the application must be completed and the indicated fee submitted.
+Application for a License to Conduct a Temporary: (check only one) Instruction: ☐ Food Service Operation 1.
+Complete the applicable section.
+(Make any corrections if necessary.) ☐ Retail Food Establishment 2.
+Sign and date the application.
+3. Make a check or money order payable to: Marion Public Health 4.
+Return check and signed application to: Marion Public Health 181 S. Main St Marion, OH 43302 Before the license application can be processed the application must be completed and the indicated fee submitted.
 Failure to complete this application and remit the proper fee will result in not issuing a license.
 This action is governed by Chapter 3717 of the Ohio Revised Code.

-Name of Temporary food faculty:

-Location of event:

-Address of event

-City State Zip Email

-Start date: End date: Operation time(s) Operation time(s):

-Name of license holder.
-Phone number:

-Address of License holder -

-City State Zip Email

-List all foods being served/sold
+Name of Temporary food faculty: Location of event: Address of event Email Zip City State Start date: End date: Operation time(s): Name of license holder.
+Phone number: Address of License holder Email City State Zip List all foods being served/sold

-l hereby certify that I am the license holder, o or the authori ized representative. of f the tempor ary food service operation o r
+I hereby certify that I am the license holder, or the authorized representative, of the temporary food service operation or temporary retail food establishment indicated above: Signature Date

-temporary retail food establish , , · · · · · ,

-Signature Date

 Licensor to complete below

-Valid date(s): License fee:

-Application approved for license a s required by Cha pter 3717 of the (е.
+Valid date(s): License fee: Application approved for license as required by Chapter 3717 of the Ohio Revised Code.

+Audit no.

-Ву Date
+Date

-Audit no. License no.
+License no.

-o //

-Food Service Operation Retail Food Establishment

-As Per AGR 1271 (Rev. 11/00) CHC Software, Inc. As Per HEA 5331 (Rev. 11/00) CHC Software, Inc.
+PUBLIC HEALTH 181 S. Main St., Marion, OH 43302 | (740) 387-6520 | www.marionpublichealth.org